Mayan Calendrics Software German version

 This software includes the ability to derive a list of possible correlation numbers from the association of a tzolkin/haab date with a particular Gregorian or Julian date.
 It is a useful tool to invoke when you find some writer who gives such a date as equivalent to some tzolkin/haab date.

 The concepts of tzolkin/haab date, year-bearer system, etc., are explained in The Maya Calendar.

-Obtaining the software: This software is contained on the Timewave Zero and the Fractal Time Software CD-ROM.
+Obtaining the software: This software is contained on the Terence McKenna's Timewave Zero Theory flash drive.

 Maya Kalender Software (German version) Date/Calendar Software Home Page